 10. Economic Outlook Summary: Government at all levels has long been so big, yet still growing relative to our economy, that it increasingly consumes our time, energy and productivity; crowds out private entrepreneurship and business spending and investment; and thereby stifles economic growth.
-Until 2002, falling birth rates plus Baby Boomers and women entering the workforce greatly mitigated this problem.
-Sustained low birth rates leading to small working-age population cohorts, plus somewhat falling rates of workforce participation by women and by men ages 16-54, have lately decreased the fraction of the population working and the producer/dependent ratios that fed earlier growth.
+Until 2002, Baby Boomers and women entering the workforce, plus increases in workforce average experience, greatly mitigated this problem.
+Sustained low birth rates leading to small new workingage population cohorts, plus somewhat falling rates of workforce participation by women and by men ages 16-54, and increasing Boomer retirements have lately decreased the fraction of the population working and the producer/dependent ratios that fed earlier growth.

 Increasing debt levels relative to the economy, which were mainly driven by policy far into unsustainable territory, promoted growth until the financial crash.
 Mild retrenchment during the tepid recovery has not worked off the overhang; so, slow growth of non-government debt demand will add to the drag on economic growth.
-Rapid growth of developing economies, plus faster growth of trade and foreign domestic investment also helped greatly until 2009.
-Growth in most countries has slowed since then because the government
+Rapid growth of developing economies, plus faster growth of trade and foreign domestic